-A copy of the 2016-2017 Registry Contract and a summary of the contract changes can be found below:
+A copy of the current fiscal year Registry Contract and a summary of the contract changes approved by the Commission this year can be found below:

 Cases Involving Off-Registry Appointments:

-that off-registry orders of appointment include language finding there were no registry attorneys available for representation
+provision requires that off-registry orders of appointment include language finding there were no registry attorneys

-or other good cause for an off-registry appointment.
-This language is pursuant to
+available for representation or other good cause for an off-registry appointment pursuant to

 s.
 27.40(7)(a), F.S.